ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 :::notes

-Again, this is mostly out of scope of this course, but we'll talk about the first three items very briefly.
+Again, this is mostly out of scope of this course, but we'll talk about some of these items very briefly.

 :::
 ### Recall: activation functions